MAR schemes vary significantly in scale.

 A domestic MAR scheme is where rainwater is collected from domestic dwellings, such as a house and sheds, through a closed system fitted with a first flush diverter, and drained directly to a suitable aquifer.

-This type of scheme is seen as low risk to the aquifer system, as volumes are generally less than 500 kilolitres and subsequent extraction is unlikely.
-However, a strict set of criteria must be met and a drainage or discharge permit will be required.
+This type of scheme is seen as low risk to the aquifer system, as volumes are generally less than 500 kilolitres, water is drained under gravity pressure and subsequent extraction is unlikely.
+However, a strict set of criteria must be met and a department drainage or discharge permit will be required.

-If extraction of water is proposed and the property is within a prescribed area, a recharge extraction licence is also required.
+If extraction of water post injection is proposed and the property is within a prescribed area, a department water licence and a recharge allocation is also required.

 Small scale MAR

 A small scale MAR scheme is where less than 20 megalitres per year of source water, such as stormwater or watercourse water, is to be drained to an aquifer.